robspassky/sqlshell/README.md

   [sqlplus]: http://www.oracle.com/technology/docs/tech/sql_plus/index.html

-SQLShell is a [Scala][1] rewrite of my Python *sqlcmd* tool (rewritten because, as it turns out, I think JDBC is more consistent and portable than Python's DB API).
+SQLShell is a [Scala][1] rewrite of my Python *sqlcmd* tool (rewritten because, as it turns out, JDBC is more consistent and portable than Python's DB API).

 Some Features at a Glance
 -------------------------